Windows 3.1: Legacy

 Windows 3.1 found a niche market as an embedded operating system after becoming obsolete in the PC world.
 By 2008, both Virgin Atlantic and Qantas employed it for some of the onboard entertainment systems on long-distance jets.
 It also sees continued use as an embedded OS in retail cash tills.
-On July 14, 2013, Linux kernel version 3.11 was officially named "Linux For Workgroups" as a tongue-in-cheek reference to Windows for Workgroups 3.11.
+On July 14, 2013, Linux kernel version 3.11 was officially named "Linux for Workgroups" as a tongue-in-cheek reference to Windows for Workgroups 3.11.

-In November 2015, the failure of a Windows 3.1 system in Orly Airport of Paris, which was responsible for communicating visual range information in foggy weather to pilots, made operations temporarily cease.
+In November 2015, the failure of a Windows 3.1 system in Orly Airport in Paris, which was responsible for communicating visual range information in foggy weather to pilots, made operations temporarily cease.
 Whether the failure was hardware- or software-based is not specified, though the highlighting of the operating system suggests a software failure.
 In 2016, the Internet Archive organization released Windows 3.1 as an emulated environment in a web browser.

-It is also possible to install Windows 3.1 through an emulator on an iPad.
+In January 2024, German state-owned national railway company Deutsche Bahn posted a job listing for a system administrator with "knowledge of legacy operating systems".
+The main responsibilities listed in the post were maintenance of the old system and driver updates.
+The need for the continued use of Windows 3.11 could apparently be traced back to Siemens' SIBAS (Siemens Bahn Automatisierungs System) automation system used to control trains.
+The job post was retracted due to "unfortunate wording".